-Contract hire is a type of leasing and a way of acquiring the use of a vehicle without
+Contract Hire is form of leasing to get the use of a vehicle without taking ownership

-The hire period is usually a number of months or years during which the vehicle is
+The leasing period (or 'term') is usually a number of months or years during which the vehicle

-to whom the vehicle is leased) is borrowing the vehicle from the supplier for a fixed
+Effectively the lessee is borrowing the vehicle from the lessor for a fixed

 What's In Contract Hire Rentals?